Marcantoine4581/holbertonschool-validation/module2_task4/README.md

 `post`:    Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME.

+ `check`:    Lint markdonw source, check dead links

+ `validate`: Should validate the file ./dist/index.html by using the command line Holberton’s W3C Validator.

 `help`:    Prints out the list of targets and their usage.